We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 - Guinea pigs food should be hay

-- Wash their feeding bowl daily
+- Wash your guinea pigs’ feeding bowls daily

 Grapes may be equal to watermelon for them.

-Guinea pigs have small sharp teeth, which help them to cut food in small parts and lower the risk of choking.
+Guinea pigs have sharp teeth, which help them to cut food in small parts and lower the risk of choking.

 If you love feeding them from your hands, cut the grapes and hold it into your palm.